How to Ride Haunches-In (Travers)

 Haunches-in is more usually referred to as ‘travers’.

-The movement is introduced in Medium level British Dressage tests and can be used in schooling as a preparatory movement when teaching the horse half-pass.
+This movement can also be used in schooling as a preparatory movement when teaching the horse half-pass.

 So, what does a correct haunches-in look like, and how do you ride it?

 When riding haunches-in, the horse is asked to bring the hindquarters to the inside of the line he is being ridden on, whilst maintaining bend through the poll, neck, and body to the direction of travel, that is with bend to the inside.

 When riding haunches-in in a dressage test, this is known as travers.

 When haunches-in is ridden in training, this can be ridden on any line and is particularly useful to communicate to the horse the meaning of the rider’s inside and outside legs.